 Although there are several versions, the Ukrainian legend describes a poor family who did not have enough money for decorations for their Christmas tree.
 While the children were sleeping, spiders spun webs of silver all around the branches of the tree.
 When the family awoke on Christmas morning, their tree was filled with shiny silver webs.

 There are, of course, variations on the theme.
-Some suggest it was Santa Clause or Father Christmas who turned the spiders’ webs into silver or gold.
+Some suggest it was Santa Claus or Father Christmas who turned the spiders’ webs into silver or gold.
 Even the sun coming in the window on Christmas morning has been given credit for changing the spider webs into gold and silver.

 In these areas of the world where the legend of the Christmas spider is repeated, spider ornaments and silvery tinsel on the trees have become Christmas traditions.
 To these people, if a spider web is found in the home on Christmas, it is considered to be a sign of good luck.